cosu/ogopogo/README.md

 Features
 --------

 Ogo uses UML and vde_switch to create network topologies.
-Each host is connected to one more more broadcast domains.
+Each host is connected to one more more collision domains.
-A broadcast domain is represented by a uml_switch process.
-Broadcast domains are numbered starting with 0.
+A collision domain is implemented by a vde_switch process in hub mode.
+Hubs are numbered starting with 0.

-    #  host1 --- (sw0)  ---  host2
+    #  host1 --- (hub0)  ---  host2

 In the topology above there is one broadcast domain and two hosts connected to it.